IBM/app-modernization-coexistence-layer/README.md

 ![sample_data](images/sample_data.gif)

-## 6. Login to CP4D SaaS offering and Create Services
+## 6. Login to CP4D SaaS and Create Services

 Access this [URL](https://dataplatform.cloud.ibm.com/registration/stepone?context=cpdaas&apps=all) to access CP4D SaaS offering.
 Select a region preferrably Dallas as DataStage service exists only in Dallas and Frankfurt region at the time of writing this code pattern.
 You must be having an active IBM Cloud account by now, so click on `Log in with your IBMid`.